Skip to content

 8279 Keyboard/Display Controller

 The 8279 is a 40-pin device (as shown in Figure 1 & Figure 2) with two major segments: Keyboard and display.
 The keyboard segment can be connected to a 64-contact key matrix.
 A maximum of 8 keyboard entries (codes) can be stored in the FIFO (First In First Out) RAM.
 Every time a key is pressed, an interrupt signal is generated to request the microprocessor to read the key code.
-The display segment can provide a 16-character scanned display interface with such devices as LEDS.
+The display segment can provide a 16-character scanned display interface with devices such as LEDs.
 This segment has 16 x 8 R/W memory (RAM), which can be used to read/write information for display purposes.
 The display can be set in either right-entry or left-entry format.

 Pin Configuration of 8279